mzzavaa/juggle-tech-demo/README.md

 ![JuggleTech Dashboard](https://via.placeholder.com/800x400?text=JuggleTech+Dashboard)

-JuggleTech is an open-source **learning dashboard** created by AWS Heroes **Linda Mohamed** and **Nana Janashia** from Austria.
+JuggleTech is an open-source **learning dashboard** created by AWS Hero **Linda Mohamed** from Austria.
 The project combines technical learning with real-world project building, using juggling as a metaphor for skill acquisition.

 ## Features